 Then top up the bottle with vodka.

 Then all that’s left to do is clean off any seeds from around the top, and put the top on the bottle.

-If you’re interested to see the colour changes that a vodka-only extract goes through, then check out this (somewhat badly captured) photo.
+If you’re interested to see the colour changes that a vodka-only homemade vanilla extract goes through, then check out this (somewhat badly captured) photo.
 The first bottle is clearly (bad pun) a bottle of plain vodka.
 The second is just after adding the beans, and the third is the extract after six-ish months.
+Colour is flavour, people!

-This probably goes without saying, but if you enjoy making cocktails, you will find just as many uses for this vanilla vodka as you would when baking with it.
+This probably goes without saying, but if you enjoy making cocktails, you will find just as many uses for drinking this vanilla extract as you will when baking with it.
 It’s also pretty good just splashed into a glass of Coke with a handful of ice, as a grown-up vanilla Coke.

 Don’t ask me how I know this.
 I won’t tell you.